We’re a very wasteful society.

-It all starts with a collective effort, and one of the best ways that we can reduce our carbon footprint and reuse products is to look for alternative solutions that don’t damage the earth.
+It all starts with a collective effort, and one of the best ways that we can reduce our carbon footprint is to look for alternative solutions that don’t damage the earth like reusable items.

 Glass bottles can replace water bottles in your home, and be reused an endless amount of times, which saves you money in the long haul.

 Some people get grossed out at the thought of reusing glass bottles, but don’t worry: we’ve got a step-by-step system (with multiple methods) to clean and sanitize glass bottles, making them good as new.

 Seriously, they’ll be as sanitary as if you just popped the bottle cap off.
 Let’s get to it.

 - 2 How To Sterilise Jars

 - 3 How to Wash Glass Bottles With a Narrow Neck